carlosjhr64/gtk2diaryapp/README.txt

 Entries are shown in chronlogical/sort_id order and one can reverse this order.

+Lock
+Setting the lock will prevent entries from accidently being edited, by preventing "focus" on them.
+It's a good idea to set the lock if you're just reading/reviewing your entries.

 New Entry
 Pressing this button adds a new entry to the selected date on the calendar.